ronaldteo/Stocks-Position-Sizing-App/README.md

 - Analysis of the trade's viability by comparing the risked amount of capital against the potential loss defined by the stop loss.
 - User-friendly interface for seamless interaction with the application.

-The application will now be accessible at `http://localhost:3000`.

 ## How to Use

 ### `npm start`